 Now, this won’t have to happen anymore: Microsoft has added a new feature to Windows 10 with the Creators Update that allows you to save a small amount of disk space on your PC by automatically cleaning your Recycle Bin and removing temporary files not being used by apps you have already installed.

 Follow these steps in order to enable this cool feature:

-- Open Setting then go to the System.
+- Open Setting and go to the System.

 - Once you’re in the System settings, open the Storage page from the sidebar.

-- You’ll then see a toggle to enable the feature just under the Storage Sense.
+- You’ll then see a toggle to enable the feature just under Storage Sense.

 - Enable it and then click on Change how we free up space line below the toggle.

 - You’ll be taken to another page with even more settings for Storage Sense.
 Here, you’ll be able to prevent it from deleting files that are being stored in your Recycle Bin for more than 30 days.
 You can also stop deleting temporary files that haven’t been used by your apps.

 - You’ll also see a handy button for manually freeing up space whenever you need it.